Skip to main content

 Flare Smart Accounts allow users to execute custom function calls on the Flare chain through instructions on XRPL.
 The process expands on the workflow for other actions by including an additional step at the beginning.

 In order for the MasterAccountController contract to be able to give a custom instruction to a personal account, the custom action must first be registered with the said contract.
-The custom instruction is stored in a mapper, with its 31-byte hash as a key.
-That hash is then sent as the payment reference, along with the byte representation of the number 99 in the first byte.
+The custom instruction is stored in a mapper, with its 30-byte hash as a key.
+That hash is then sent as the payment reference, along with the byte representation of the hexadecimal number ff (decimal 255) in the first byte and the walletId in the second byte.
+The walletId is a Flare-designated value, used by the operator for wallet identification.

 Breakdown of bytes in payment reference for the custom actionBreakdown of bytes in payment reference for the custom action